Stuttering and failure

-First, let's take a look at Michael Jordan.
-What he says about failure.
-There's a lot we can learn from him.
+First, let’s take a look at Michael Jordan and what he says about failure.
+There’s a lot we can learn from him.

 "I missed more than 9,000 shots in my career.
 I've lost almost 300 games.
 26 times I've been trusted to take the game-winning shot and missed.
 I've failed over and over and over again in my life and that is why I succeed." - Michael Jordan

 And that sounds awesome.
-It is awesome actually, but in most cases, we quickly realize that it's not working with stuttering because we fail and we fail and we fail.
-We try to speak and we stutter.
-We try to speak and we stutter.
-And no matter what we're trying to do we end up pretty much in the same area of stuttering.
+It actually is awesome, but in most cases, we quickly realize it doesn’t work with stuttering—because we fail, and we fail, and we fail.
+We try to speak, and we stutter.
+We try to speak, and we stutter.
+No matter what we do, we end up pretty much in the same place: stuttering.

 So we create a certain stuttering paradigm consisting of three big pieces in terms of how we deal with failure.